arahub/MODL-CAIR/README.md

-# A Multi-Operator Deep-Learning Approach to Preserve Visual Integrity in Content-Aware Image Retargeting Task (MODL-CAIR)
+# MODL-CAIR

 ## Overview

 The is the implementation of MODL-CAIR that reproduces the proposed image retargeting method described in our manuscript.

-**Manuscript:** https://publication.com/ *(To be updated after publication)*
+A Multi-Operator Deep-Learning Approach to Preserve Visual Integrity in Content-Aware Image Retargeting Task **Manuscript:** https://publication.com/ *(To be updated after publication)*

 ---